 Rabbi Nachtner:

 He went back to work.

-For a while he checked every patient's teeth for new messages.
-He didn't find any.
+For a while he checked

-In time, he found he'd stopped checking.
-He returned to life.
+In time, he found

-These questions that are bothering you, Larry - maybe they're like a toothache.
+are bothering you, Larry -

-We feel them for a while, then they go away.
+We feel them for a while,

 Larry Gopnik:

-I don't want it to just go away!
+I don't want it to

-I want an answer!
+I want An Answer!

+Rabbi Nachtner: